edgars-supe/t9search/README.md

 > `loadDictionary` should be called once when the app starts and can be slow.

 The `dictionary` property of `App` and is created and loaded in `App#onCreate()`.
 Then it can be acquired in the Activity by casting `applicationContext as App` and using the property, sort of a poor man's dependency injection (most Dagger tutorials I've seen do something similar to get a `DaggerAppComponent`).
 I did it in `App` to ensure that it the dictionary isn't loaded every time you open an Activity that uses it.
+~~The average load time is around 1600ms.~~
-The average load time is around 1600ms.
+After changing `ArrayList`s to `LinekdList`s, the average dictionary load time is around 350-450ms, a 4x improvement!

 > `lookup` should be fast enough to be called on the main thread without causing stutter.
 > `fun lookup(digits: String): List<String>` which returns words matching the search string.
 The results can be limited to a sane count.

-For more specific queries the look-up is done in a couple of ms or even faster, but for very broad queries, e.g., just `7`, it takes around 130ms.
+~~For more specific queries the look-up is done in a couple of ms or even faster, but for very broad queries, e.g., just `7`, it takes around 130ms.~~ After the change to `LinkedList`s, specific queries take less than 1ms, broad queries are done in 4-30ms.
 I limit the shown results to 50, but I do it in the ViewModel, because then `T9Trie` is usable in cases where we need all results.

+## Updates
+* Converted dictionary loading to be asynchronous using `JobIntentService`.
+While the dictionary is loading, a progress bar and text is shown to the user.
+* Search now accepts words with upper-case letters.
+* `MainViewModel` exposes a `LiveData` property instead of `MutableLiveData`.
+* `T9Trie`, `TrieNode` and `TrieNodeIterator` now use `LinkedList`s to store data, because adding to a `LinkedList` is much, much faster.
+I looked in the code for `ArrayList.addAll()` and noticed that it's really inefficient for adding items (it creates a new array each time and copies data over to it).
+Then I remembered about the first thing you learn in university: linked lists.
+It's much faster to have a node reference a new node.
+The result is much, much faster look-up times and greatly improved dictionary load times.
+* Made the search automatic - search as you type.
+The noticeable lag when entering the first digit caused me to look for more efficient implementations for lists, lead me to `LinkedList`.
+Removed the search button, too.